cefnoram/siger/sop-10.rst

 Track-It Manuals and Training
 =============================
-Manuals are located at SigerUniversity on the SigerTronic Systems Intranet: `Siger Team Site <https://sigertronicsystems.sharepoint.com/SigerUniversity>`_ Training documents are stored by Track-It version.
+Manuals are located at SigerUniversity on the SigerTronic Systems Team Site: `Siger Team Site <https://sigertronicsystems.sharepoint.com/SigerUniversity>`_ Training documents are stored by Track-It version.

 *********
 Workflow